Asheq/dotfiles/.sh/README.md

 Everything in this directory should be 100% POSIX-compliant.
-TODO: Ensure that this is true.
+TODO-L: Ensure that this is true.
 Run do-static-analysis.sh and fix issues.